vmasdani/cozypos-backend/readme.md

 # Cozy PoS Backend Deno
 Cozy Point of Sales backend made in Deno, a new Javascript backend runtime based on Rust, V8, and Typescript.
+Last known running on `Deno 1.2.3`

 ### Steps to run
 1. Get MySQL database running and create database, for example `cozypos`